 Jonathan E. Goldberg, Ph.D.

-Dr. Jonathan Goldberg is the founder and Clinical Director of Life Changes Group and oversees the management of the Cambridge, Brookline, and Somerville offices.
+Dr. Jonathan Goldberg is the founder and Clinical Director of Life Changes Group and oversees the management of the Cambridge, Brookline, Newton, and Somerville offices.
 He earned two Masters Degrees in School and Clinical Psychology and a Ph.D. in Clinical Psychology from the Derner Institute in Garden City, NY.
 Dr. Goldberg holds a faculty appointment at Harvard Medical School and is psychiatric consultant to the Fessenden School in Newton, MA.
 He maintains an active clinical practice at Life Changes Group with specialization in CBT for anxiety/depression, gaming addiction, emetophobia, biofeedback, and exposure More »

 Elizabeth J. Apkin, Psy.D.